Johnny Warangkula Tjupurrula

 BCEC Art Collection

-The subject matter of this painting has been taken from the Tingari Cycle.
+The subject matter of this painting has been taken from the Tingari cycle.
 A large group of Tingari men are shown encamped at Tjikarri, north of Kintore.
 The concentric circles represent the Tingari while the background patterns indicate men’s ceremonial body paint designs.